Academic Code of Honesty

 Orderly and rational discussion should continue to be the hallmark of University communications.
 The promotion of such discussion is one of the principle objectives of any educational community committed to the active pursuit of truth and goodness and unity.
 This educational community, imbued as it also is with Judeo-Christian ideals, approves of nothing less.

 The University readily acknowledges the rights of members to express their views by way of individual or collective protest on issues of institutional policy or on matters of interest to the University community.
-However, for reasons of courtesy, general information, and assistance, as well as good order, the University requires those contemplating such protests to request a protest permit from the Vice Provost for Student Formation & Campus Life (or designee).
-If the request is approved, the Vice Provost for Student Formation & Campus Life (or designee) will issue a written permit and furnish a copy to the University Police Department.
+However, for reasons of courtesy, general information, and assistance, as well as good order, the University requires those contemplating such protests to request a protest permit from the Vice President for Student Life.
+If the request is approved, the Vice President for Student Life will issue a written permit and furnish a copy to the University Police Department.

 The University of Scranton is an Equal Opportunity and Affirmative Action employer and educator and therefore prohibits derogatory speech and/or actions aimed at any group or individuals based on race, color, religion, ancestry, sex, sexual orientation, age, disability, national origin and veteran status.